akram-gorashi/books-app/README.md

 ```shell
 npm install
 ```

-The `npm start` command builds (compiles TypeScript and copies assets) the application into `dist/`, watches for changes to the source files, and runs `lite-server` on port `3000`.

-Shut it down manually with `Ctrl-C`.

 #### npm scripts

 These are the most useful commands defined in `package.json`:

 * `npm run start` - runs the TypeScript compiler, asset copier, and a server at the same time, all three in "watch mode".
-* `npm run json-server` - runs the json server to run the json file saved locally .
+* `npm run json-server` - runs the json server to run the json file saved locally in "watch mode".
 * `npm run build` - runs the TypeScript compiler and asset copier once.
 * `npm run lint` - runs `tslint` on the project files.
 * `npm run build:watch` - runs the TypeScript compiler and asset copier in "watch mode"; when changes occur to source files, they will be recompiled or copied into `dist/`.